microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

 ---

-## ⚠️ So Why Such a Strong Disclaimer?
+## ⚠️ The intention of the toggle disclaimer:

-Out of an abundance of caution and because enabling Plan Designer in GCC triggers two compliance considerations:
+Enabling Plan Designer in GCC triggers two compliance considerations:

 ### **1. Use of services *outside* the Power Platform (Azure Gov) compliance boundary**
 Microsoft 365 GCC services aren’t part of the Power Platform GCC boundary.
 Any communication crossing that line — even between government‑compliant systems — must be explicitly disclosed.